bashkirtsevich-llc/grapefruit-py27/readme.md

                                       "bootstrap": DHT_DEFAULT_BOOTSTRAP_ADDRESS},
                         xrange(6881, 6882))
 ```
-`xrange(6881, 6882)` — outer UDP port, whitch will be used for handling metadata loading
+`xrange(6881, 6882)` — outer UDP ports range, whitch will be used for handling metadata loading

 **Warning**, ```dht-crawler port``` should be differ from ```dht-server port```.
 ## MongoDB structure